Yashitag11/dsa/README.md

 ## Week 1 Patterns
 Implementing patterns  questions has enhanced my logical skills and pattern recognition which helped in writing an effective code.
 I have practiced 20 patterns so far.

+## Week 2 Array
+This week I will be implementing array operations such as array traversal, deletion, insertion, updating along with try learn where and how arrays are implemented in real- life.